aham-oudeis/Training/launch_school/RB120-OOP/Notes/templates/method_access_control.md

 ###  Method Access Control

-Method access control are ways of implementing encapsulation through the usage of _access modifiers_.
+Method access control are ways of curating the public interface of  an object through the usage of _access modifiers_ in the class.
 Method access control enables hiding certain methods and making other methods part of the public interface.
 Ruby has three _access modifiers_: `public`, `private`, `protected`.

 > A private method is internal to the implementation of a class, and it can only be called by other instance methods of the class (or, as we’ll see later, its subclasses).
 Private methods are implicitly invoked on self, and may not be explicitly invoked on an object.
 >